cloudflare/turnstile-firebase-app-check-provider/POSTINSTALL.md

 initializeAppCheck(app, { provider });
 ```

+The CloudflareProviderOptions implementation can be found here: https://github.com/cloudflare/turnstile-firebase-app-check

 <!-- We recommend keeping the following section to explain how to monitor extensions with Firebase -->
 # Monitoring